 [Ferenc starts the descent.
 It's a long way down to the north of the ridge.]

 The rest of the day was basically a mindless slog all the way back up to the Rhondda / Gordon col and then finally back down to the Bow Hut.
-I was very pleasantly surprised by the continued good snow conditions, even the Canyon was quick and icy in the shade which made for a very fast exit.
+I was very pleasantly surprised by the continued good snow conditions, even the exit canyon was quick and icy in the shade which made for a very fast ski.

 [Descending off the ridge.
 Perfect snow on a supportive base layer.]

 [What a day to remember in the hills.
 The Wapta is my favorite winter playground. ++]

 [Skiing down past the crevasses on the headwall.
 The snow is still perfect!]